Kirkalocka Station Regeneration Project

 Project Information:

-The Kirkalocka Station Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 60km south of Mount Magnet in the Mid West region of Western Australia.
-Registered in November 2018, the project currently covers an area of 74,765 hectares.
-The station is positioned along the Great Northern Highway and operates as a pastoral lease that includes a well-known station stay and roadhouse business.
+The Kirkalocka Station Regeneration Project is a Human-Induced Regeneration (HIR) project located at Kirkalocka Station, approximately 60km south of Mount Magnet in the Mid West region of Western Australia.
+Registered in November 2018, the project covers a vast area of roughly 74,765 hectares within the station's pastoral lease.

 Recommended Reading